To fully understand pipe class and piping specification you must know the basics of the piping.

 Small Bore Pipe

 Pipe Size up to 2” are considered small bore pipe.
-However, some companies considered up to 2.5″ pipe as a small-bore.
+However, some companies consider up to 2.5″ pipe as small bore.

 Large Bore Pipe (Big Bore Pipe)